 My journeys are always a source of inspiration and foundation for my artistic practice as well as the way in which I live.
 This is my second hand woven blanket- Fields #2 .
 We drove in a 96 year old car through Thailand, Laos, China and Kyrgyzstan on our way to London; and the fields were the core of the lives of not only those who lived in these rural communities; but for those also where the crops were delivered and exported to. .
 I spent weeks observing the fields and those who worked in them.
 As we travelled it was difficult to post updates due to time constraints as well as censorship; and although my intention was to ‘catch-up’ when we arrived home… I’ve found myself diving into my artistic practice and have immersed myself in weaving these beautiful blankets. .
 I’m using wool from my collection, and found that I start with an image/theme in my mind; then do a quick gather of yarn and then just start weaving without any fussiness about colour choices.
 It seems to have all just flowed without much thought.
 I then hand stitch a small motif as a symbol which represents the theme of the artwork.
 The […]

 As an artist, all my creative expression is founded upon my experiences.
 Our recent journeys through Thailand, Laos and China have inspired a series of blankets I have hand woven using the most beautiful indie dyed wool from my collection.
 Seeing so much weaving in the rural areas, and participating in my weaving class with @theweavingsisters inspired me to recommence weaving which I havent done since I was an adolescent… quite a long time ago!
 I’m so enjoying my 48″ or 120cm Rigid Heddle Loom by @ashford_wheels_looms .
 I don’t have any podcasts playing.
 No Audio or visual programmes in the background.
 I am accompanied only by my thoughts and the sounds of nature outside my studio.
 It is such a lovely space to be in to weave meditatively.
 Here are my first two blankets inspired by the fields along our journey.
+You can view more of my artisan handwoven blankets here by clicking my Skeinydipping Website.

 We had a wonderful morning with Evgeniy who brought our reserve tyres from Almati to his home town of Osh in Kyrgyzstan for us, subsequent to having to readjust our schedule after our delay in Bangkok.
 Adrian from ROARR originally organised for our tyres to be transported to Almati for us as we knew that we needed spares along the way.
 Evgeniy is the most generous man and we’ve had the best time with him here in Osh.
 Penny also had an oil change and was set to go on our next adventure.
 We headed back south toward the Kyrgyzstan border into Tajikistan where for me was going to be the highlight of the trip, to drive the Wakhan Corridor.
 I felt a sense of freedom after leaving China and the cold air and Max and I were both really excited.
 I started singing crazy songs into the blue sky.
 We had a couple of options for the night – Homestay or camping.
 We had our camping gear with us and it was only going to be about -6 or so at night… so I was secretly scouring for a campsite that was close to our proposed destination for the night.
 Max was a […]